Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The Network Contributor role for RG1.
 - [x] The Virtual Machine Contributor role for RG1.

-### You need to meet the identity and access requirements for Group1.
-What should you do?

-- [ ] Add a membership rule to Group1.
-- [ ] Delete Group1.
-Create a new group named Group1 that has a membership type of Office 365.
-Add users and devices to the group..
-- [ ] Modify the membership rule of Group1..
-- [x] Change the membership type of Group1 to Assigned.
-Create two groups that have dynamic memberships.
-Add the new groups to Group1.

 ### CORRECT TEXT You need to deploy an Azure firewall to a virtual network named VNET3.
 To complete this task, sign in to the Azure portal and modify the Azure resources.
 This task might take several minutes to complete.
 You can perform other tasks while the task completes

 - [ ] ...
 BRAK OPOWIEDZI

-### You need to deploy an Azure firewall to a virtual network named VNET3.
-To complete this task, sign in to the Azure portal and modify the Azure resources.
-This task might take several minutes to complete.
-You can perform other tasks while the task completes

-- [ ] ...
-BRAK ODPOWIEDZI

 ### Which two actions should you perform?
 Each correct answer presents part of the solution.
 NOTE: Each correct selection is worth one point